 The Impact Center

 The TWOPU Impact Center currently employs ten women who are working in the data labeling industry.
-They are trained and equipped to work on micro-tasks that include image and video annotation and data collection & classification for AI business.
+They are trained and equipped to work on micro tasks that include image and video annotation, data collection, and classification for Artificial Intelligence businesses.
 Our hope is that this program continues to expand and provide more sustainable jobs to those in Pader.

 The Pig Project